Legbax/OmniTracker/README.md

 # Zygisk Telemetry Sniffer

-This module is an independent "Sniffer de Telemetría" that operates within the Zygisk environment (Magisk / KernelSU) to monitor Android application tracking behaviors without leaving an observable trace in userland environments.
+This module is an independent "Sniffer" that operates within the Zygisk environment (Magisk / KernelSU) to monitor Android application tracking behaviors without leaving an observable trace in userland environments.

 ## Architecture